epic-kitchens/C10-epic-sounds-detection/README.md

 ### Baseline Requirements

 We recommend to use [Anaconda](http://anaconda.org/).
-You follow the installation steps in the [ActionFormer GitHub](https://github.com/happyharrycn/actionformer_release) to install the necessary packages to run the baseline.
+To install the necessary packages to run the baseline, follow the installation steps in the [ActionFormer GitHub](https://github.com/happyharrycn/actionformer_release).

 ### Features

-We provide auditory slowfast features used train the baseline.
-You can download the features with: (PENDING)
+We provide auditory slowfast features used train the baseline, which you can download [here](https://www.dropbox.com/scl/fi/eo7fis5zxgaein0r130c2/auditory_slowfast_features.zip?rlkey=ytcb73it8fqatsrzainwda989&dl=0).

 Save the features under the path `baseline/data/epic_sounds/auditory_slowfast_features` in this repository.